enrico-car/ur5Robotics/README.md

 This simple javaFx project allow an easy way to write the `.json` file for the castle configuration use in the assignment 4.

+By running the `CastleBuildPath.java` file a grid will appear.
+It is possible to place a block by click one of the left buttons and move the block with the `w-a-s-d` keys and rotate the block with  `r` key.

+It is possible to change the `z` position of the block by clicking the `up` and `down` buttons.

+To save the blocks configurations, click the `end` button and the `output.json` file will be written.

 ## Block classes available

 |     class name      |      block type      |